top of page

 Sandra Low - Founder

 I am an adult music student who started classical piano studies in September of 2013 at the age of 52.
 I have since completed my Conservatory Canada(CC) grades 1, 2, 4 and 6 classical piano exams.
 My most recent level 6 piano exam was completed in June 2024 in my 11th year of piano studies.
-I will continue to study classical piano from my sixth piano teacher, Kathleen van Mourik, who I started studying with, in April 2024.
+I will continue to study classical piano with my sixth piano teacher, Kathleen van Mourik, who I started studying with, in April 2024.

 If you want to learn more about how I came to found this group and what led me to be such an avid music learner, you can read my story.
 In March 2023, the story of how I came to learn piano was published as a CBC First Person story.
 You can find it